official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 advice, adding:

 “On the substance, I think we should strongly advise the US against their proposed
-strategy: it is politically and legally all wrong for both the US and the UK.”199
+strategy: it is politically and legally all wrong for both the US and the UK.”[^199]

-197 Public hearing, 24 November 2009, pages 148-149.
+[^197]: Public hearing, 24 November 2009, pages 148-149.
-198 Letter Webb to Cooper, 29 August 2001, ‘Iraq: US Contingency Planning for the Loss of an Aircraft’.
+[^198]: Letter Webb to Cooper, 29 August 2001, ‘Iraq: US Contingency Planning for the Loss of an Aircraft’.
-199 Manuscript comment Wright on Letter Webb to Cooper, 29 August 2001, ‘Iraq: US Contingency Planning for the Loss of an Aircraft’.
+[^199]: Manuscript comment Wright on Letter Webb to Cooper, 29 August 2001, ‘Iraq: US Contingency

 261

-365. Mr Wright responded to Mr Webb’s letter on 5 September, emphasising the importance of understanding how any operation “might impact not only on our Iraq policy but on the region as a whole”.200
+365. Mr Wright responded to Mr Webb’s letter on 5 September, emphasising the importance of understanding how any operation “might impact not only on our Iraq policy but on the region as a whole”.[^200]

 366. Discussions between the UK and US on the proposed contingency plans continued for some months, and at the highest levels.
 The UK’s objective was to moderate the